Derpanieux/Presidential-Election-Analysis/README.md

 extractdata.py -- extract the data from the website cleandata.py -- cleaned and reformatted the data

-jupyter/make_graph.ipynb -- process the data using pySpark
+jupyter/make_by_state.ipynb -- process the data from being organized per year to being organized per state